 Chinese tech giant Alibaba is said to be exploring an over-the-top (OTT) video service (or a media service delivered over the internet) in India in the coming months, according to multiple persons aware of the development.
 The timeline for the yet-to-be-named product is said to be “the next three months”.
 The service is likely to be powered by two of Alibaba’s key divisions in India: Paytm*, the Indian payment company where it is the majority stakeholder, and UCWeb, a subsidiary of Alibaba’s media and entertainment business.
+“It’s an obligatory play [the OTT].
+The global player does it, so we have no option but to follow it,” says a senior Paytm official on the condition of anonymity as he is not authorised to speak to the media.

 Alibaba to launch an OTT video service in India